Submitty/submitty.github.io/_docs/grader/queue.md

 ### Managing a Queue
 The queue is designed so it can stay available for the duration of the class.
-While the settings does give you the option to delete the queue an open a new one, opening and closing a queue is the preferred method.
+While the settings does give you the option to delete the queue and open a new one, opening and closing a queue is the preferred method.
 In addition you have the ability to clear out all students in the queue by selecting empty queue.